RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 The NGINX server is responsible for balancing the load between the two backend servers.
 The backends are implemented using WildFly Swarm, run as a simple java application.

 4. Once in the system, you have to use one of the text based text editors available.
 If you are new to Linux, see below for a simple guide for the different available text editors.
+Use them as reference when needed.
+For now, go ahead and proceed in the lab.

 * **nano**: https://wiki.gentoo.org/wiki/Nano/Basics_Guide
 * **vi/vim**: https://vim.rtorr.com/